 The City's financial planning has been impacted primarily in fleet, facilities, and streets.
 In anticipation of carbon neutrality requirements in the coming years, the City must look to gradually transition its vehicles and equipment towards lower carbon emitting options.
-Furthermore, the City must look to modernize its aging facilities with the aim of reducing emissions, while also maintaining a comfortable work environment amidst rising temperatures.
+Furthermore, the City will look to modernize its aging facilities with the aim of reducing emissions, while also maintaining a comfortable work environment amidst rising temperatures.
 Both of the aforementioned are substantial capital acquisition and improvement burdens, which, nevertheless, must be planned for.
 Additionally, if, as we anticipate, our reliance on liquid fuels excise taxes, which funds streets maintenance and snow removal, is undercut by a transition away from fossil fuels, the City anticipates the need to plan for alternative financial planning to cover these costs.

 In 2018, the City created an enterprise fund through implementation of a Stormwater Utility fee which established an adequate, sustainable, and dedicated revenue source to fund operating costs and infrastructure capital planning.
+Annual Stormwater Bureau budgeting includes monies for water quality modeling and hydraulic engineering